Uncovering the Hidden Cost of Model Compression: Results

 \section{Results}

-In this section, we look at results from our extensive analysis with the aim of understanding the difference between downstream performance of linear probing and visual prompting in terms of performance under conditions of both data and model sparsity, and reliability in terms of calibration under model sparsity.
+In this section, we look at results from our extensive analysis with the aim of understanding the difference between the downstream performance of various visual prompting methods in terms of performance under conditions of both low data volumes and model compression, as well as reliability in terms of calibration under different model compression rates.